webcrafters/ng-basics-2021/README.md

 The list elements should be interactive.
 When one of the elements is clicked, the input data for FunComponent is updated.

+The list should be scrollable on overflow, just like the paragraphs in the FunComponent.
+The title "Choose your category" doesn't scroll, only the list content.

 ChuckNorrisService now has a more sophisticated fetchFact method:

 `fetchFact(category?: string): Observable<string>`